 National and regional governments as well as the Wadden Sea Forum with its stakeholders were made aware of increasing concerns of the society of the Wadden Sea Region about negative impacts by the shipping business.
 Also the members of the Wadden Sea Advisory Board in Lower Saxony experienced in their sectors and municipalities an increasing concern and requested to take initiatives on improvements within the shipping business.
 Therefore, the Forum for the trilateral Wadden Sea Region with the support of the Wadden Sea Board as political body of the Trilateral Wadden Sea Cooperation is going to establish a Round Table on shipping.
 It is envisaged ...

-Download the full report: here
+Download the full report: here from our reports

 Wat Nu - Demographic Change in the Wadden Sea Region

 The main goal of the project is to develop and initiate approaches dealing with demographic change in the participating municipalities.
 With the help of various participative and collaborative methods and instruments, we want to work towards this goal in collaboration with people who are interested in sustainable living in the region.
 We create the space for this with the help of the conceptual approach of real laboratories.
 In this we have the opportunity for an open discussion about the problems, but also about the opportunities of demographic change.